DecentralizedGeo/DecentralizedGeo-hub/docs/contribute/contributing-guidelines.md

 - **Update the example project** if one exists to exercise any new functionality you have added.

 - **Add documentation.** Document your changes with code doc comments or in existing guides.
+Take a peek at our [documentation guidelines](../documentation-guidelines.md) for guidance on writing helpful documentation.

 - **Update the CHANGELOG** for all enhancements and bug fixes.
 Include the corresponding issue number if one exists, and your GitHub username. (example: "- Fixed crash in profile view. #123 @username")